STORYPOINT 8: CRIME & PUNISHMENT

 Punishments seem harsh to us today – and they were even dished out to children.

 Consulting the charge books from the period shows the lucky got off with a fine.
-The drunk and disorderly who did not live in Truro often got off with a payment and an agreement to leave the town.
+The drunk and disorderly who did not live in Truro often got off with a fine and an agreement to leave the town.
 Regular crimes included destitution and begging, wandering abroad, prostitution, fighting and stealing or receiving stolen goods.

 The most common punishment was hard labour at the House of Correction.
 For prostitution it was usually 21 days, other crimes attracted varying sentences depending on the leniency of the judge.